 Diffraction detectors, installed in the near future, will enable spatially-resolved neutron strain scanning, crystallographic phase analysis and texture analysis.

-The instrument was built with strong support from the Italian Research Council (CNR) and the Swedish Research Council (VR).
-Substantial Italian contributions include the development of the IMAT optical camera boxes for neutron tomography, by the group of Dr F. Aliotta, CNR Messina, and a versatile pinhole selector by CNR Florence.
+The instrument was built with support from the Italian Research Council (CNR) and the Swedish Research Council (VR).
+The IMAT optical camera box for neutron radiography and tomography was developed by CNR Messina, and the pinhole selector by CNR Florence.
 Two large diffraction detector arrays at 90 degree scattering angles are funded by a project led by Prof. S. Eriksson from Chalmers University Gothenburg, Sweden.
 Energy-resolved neutron imaging is enabled by a detector based on microchannel plates (MCP) developed by Dr. A. Tremsin at Berkeley, USA, and by a CMOS (“GP2") detector developed in collaboration with Oxford University.

 T. Minniti, K. Watanabe, G. Burca, D.E.
 Pooley, W. Kockelmann, Characterization of the new neutron imaging and materials science facility IMAT, Nuclear Inst. and Methods in Physics Research, A 888 (2018) 184–195. https://doi.org/10.1016/j.nima.2018.01.037